BU-IE-582/fall18-esinakgul/index.md

 ##Week 5 (October 26)

-[Here](files/Homework2.html) is my first homework on match and odds
+[Here](files/Homework2.html) is my second homework for pca of football matches and odd.